 - PR support

 Artplode was created in 2014 and was designed for galleries and art dealers to buy and sell artwork.
 They also allow artists to sell their artwork to private customers.

 There is a $60 listing fee rather than paying a commission fee when a sale occurs.

-Showcase your art to potential buyers around the world and you will have complete control of the sale including the content and images of the listings as well as the ability to contact people interested in purchasing your art.
+Showcase your art to potential buyers around the world.
+You will have complete control of the sale, including the content and images of the listings and the ability to contact people interested in purchasing your art.

 - Fully customize your online store